Theta Tau: World War II history (1935–1944)

 Regional Conferences were established during Hopkins' term as Grand Regent (1935–37).
 Dr. John M. Daniels, N Hon.
 '22, was the last to serve out his term as Grand Regent in the pre-World War II period.
-At the 1939 convention, Russell G. Glass, S '24, the first of two charter members of Sigma chapter to serve in the Fraternity's top position, was elected Grand Regent and reelected in 1941.
-In 1940, Grand Regent Glass made a nationwide tour visiting nearly every chapter and many alumni associations.
+At the 1939 convention, Russell G. Glass, S '24, was elected Grand Regent and reelected in 1941.
 At the 1941 Convention, Theta Tau began a tradition of honoring a student chapter delegate as the convention's "Outstanding Delegate."

 During World War II, conventions were discontinued and chapters decreased in size, but few went inactive.
-Brother Hopkins was named Acting Grand Regent for the 27-month period that Grand Regent Glass served abroad in the Navy.
+Hopkins was named Acting Grand Regent for the 27 months that Glass served abroad in the Navy.
 When conventions were resumed in 1946, Ralph W. Nusser, Z '28, was elected Grand Regent.
 During his term, the chapters grew unusually large due to the influx of returning veterans.
-Norman B. Ames, GB '17, the charter member responsible for Gamma Beta chapter's affiliation with Theta Tau, was elected Grand Regent in 1948.
-He was later to succeed founder Schrader as Grand Scribe.
+Norman B. Ames, GB '17, was elected Grand Regent in 1948.